chamiabdellah/preSales/README.md

-# proj1
+# Pre-Sales app

-A new Flutter project.
+A new Flutter project to manage grocery sales to multiple stores in a time and effort efficient manner.

 ## Getting Started